AbsaOSS/cobrix/README.md

 To run it from an IDE you'll need to change Scala and Spark dependencies from 'provided' to 'compile' so the jar file would contain all the dependencies.
 This is because Cobrix is a library to be used in Spark job projects.
-Spark jobs uber jars should not contain Scala and Spark dependencies since Hadoop clusters have their Scala and Spark dependencies provided by 'spark-submit'.
+Spark jobs uber jars should not contain Scala and Spark dependencies since Hadoop clusters have their Scala and Spark dependencies provided by the infrastructure.
+Including Spark and Scala dependencies in an uber jar can produce binary incompatibilities when these jars are used in `spark-submit` and `spark-shell`.

-Here is the example output of the joined tables:
+Here is our example tables to join:

 ##### Segment 1 (Companies)
 ```